tuinannan/PRIME-SCOPE/primetime/README.md

 * The first column refers to the name of the pattern.
 The corresponding pattern can be found in the `primeapp/prime.c` file, with the same name.
 * The next column is for how many iterations are used.
-If is is, e.g., 2, the prime function should be executed twice to obtaining the given result.
+If it is, e.g., 2, the prime function should be executed twice to obtain the given result.
 * The next two columns are respectively for EV and EVC rates.
-The former indicates how successfull the pattern is for eviction, the latter indicates how successful it is for setting the eviction candidate in the LLC, while keeping it in L1.
+The former indicates how successful the pattern is for eviction, the latter indicates how successful it is for setting the eviction candidate in the LLC, while keeping it in L1.
   - The former property is relevant for a `Prime+Probe` attack, while the latter property defines the success of a `Prime+Scope` attack.
 * The three next columns list the execution times of the corresponding